What is Tús?

-Unemployed people who are eligible to participate in the scheme are selected and contacted by the Department of Social Protection – see 'Selection process' below.
+Unemployed people who are eligible to participate in the scheme are selected and contacted by the DSP – see 'Selection process' below.

 The places on the scheme are allocated to community and voluntary organisations involved in the delivery of local services in urban and rural areas – see 'Community and voluntary organisations' below.
 The allocation is based on the numbers of eligible unemployed people in each local development company or Údarás na Gaeltachta area.